DASDAE/dascore/docs/markdown/contributing/new_format.md

 this step were you!?).
 The tests should go in: `test/test_io/test_jingle.py`.
 The hardest part is finding a *small* (typically no more than 1-2 mb) file to include in the test suite.
-Assuming you have found, or manufactured, such as file, it should go into [dasdae's data repo](https://github.com/DASDAE/test_data).
+Assuming you have found, or manufactured, such a file, it should go into [dasdae's data repo](https://github.com/DASDAE/test_data).
-Simply clone the repo, add you file format, and push back to master or open a PR on a separate branch.
+Simply clone the repo, add you file format, and push back to master or open a PR on a separate branch to include the data file.

 Next, add your file to dascore's data registry (dascore/data_registry.txt).
 You will have to get the sha256 hash of your test file, for that you can simply use [Pooch's hash_file function](https://www.fatiando.org/pooch/latest/api/generated/pooch.file_hash.html), and you can create the proper download url using the other entries as examples.

 The name, hash, and url might look something like this:

 ```
 jingle_test_file.jgl